Midnight Club: Los Angeles: Complete Edition

 Rockstar Games released Midnight Club: Los Angeles – Complete Edition as a PlayStation 3 Greatest Hits/Platinum Range title and an Xbox 360 Platinum Hit/Classics title on October 12, 2009.
 The Complete Edition features all of the map, vehicles, and music from the original Midnight Club: Los Angeles plus all of the previously available downloadable content on the disc to make up for lost progress, thus saving the player from starting all over again, and fixed the bugs & unbalanced difficulty from the original version.

+Soundtrack

+The original release includes 97 tracks with music from artists such as Kid Cudi, Deadmau5, Nine Inch Nails, Nas, The Chemical Brothers, Beck, Snoop Dogg, Evil Nine, Wolfgang Gartner, Shinedown, G-Unit, Eagles of Death Metal, MGMT, Kavinsky, Bloc Party, The Game, SebastiAn, Disturbed and Ice Cube.
+The South Central DLC added nine additional tracks, including new music from Kid Cudi; bringing the total to 106 tracks overall.

 Reception

 Midnight Club: Los Angeles was met with positive reception upon release.
 GameRankings and Metacritic gave it a score of 81.66% and 82 out of 100 for the PlayStation 3 version; 80.64% and 81 out of 100 for the Xbox 360 version; and 78.96% and 79 out of 100 for the PSP version.

 Most reviews praised the game's detailed depiction of Los Angeles, great amount of depth and multiplayer options, consistent frame-rate, stylish presentation, and varied soundtrack.
 The areas that were criticized included the clichéd characters, slow texture loading when players start up the game and unbalanced difficulty.